 Anti-VEGF drugs are currently the most common and effective treatment for AMD.
 VEGF stands for vascular endothelial growth factor.
 This drug is injected into the eye and stimulates the growth of new blood vessels.

-This procedure takes approximately fifteen minutes and has shown great potential in slowing down and even preventing macular degeneration progression.
+This procedure takes approximately 15 minutes.
+It has shown great potential in slowing down and even preventing macular degeneration progression.

 Low-vision devices improve vision for people who suffer from poor vision.
 They can be optical, non-optical, or electronic.
-There are a wide variety of instruments and techniques available.
+There are several instruments and techniques available.